-Singapore Airlines launches the first ever non-stop flight from Seattle to Southeast Asia
+Singapore Airlines launches the first ever nonstop flight from Seattle to Southeast Asia

-The first ever non-stop flight from Seattle-Tacoma International Airport to Southeast Asia took off on Tuesday.
+The first ever nonstop flight from Seattle-Tacoma International Airport to Southeast Asia took off on Tuesday.
 Covering 8,010 miles in 15 hours and 50 minutes, the flight to Singapore’s Changi Airport is now also the longest nonstop flight from Sea-Tac.

 Tuesday’s inaugural flight was sent off with a ceremonial ribbon cutting, a lion dance, and remarks by Lance Lyttle, Sea-Tac Airport’s managing director and Campbell Wilson, the senior vice president of sales and marketing for Singapore Airlines.

-With the launch of the Sea-Tac-to-Changi route, Seattle becomes the fourth U.S. destination for non-stop Singapore Airlines flights.
+With the launch of the Sea-Tac-to-Changi route, Seattle becomes the fourth U.S. destination for nonstop Singapore Airlines flights.
 Beginning this week, Singapore Airlines will offer nonstop service between Sea-Tac and Changi three times per week, with plans to expand to four days per week in October.

 Campbell Wilson, Singapore Airlines’ senior vice-president of sales and marketing, said he hopes the airline can eventually expand to service seven days per week from Seattle.